 The final part of the Art of Giving is called The Giver Gallery.
-All of the pieces created at the Art of Giving are displayed at the Russell Collection Fine Art Gallery for an evening.
+All of the collaborative art pieces created at the Art of Giving are displayed at a local art gallery for a weekend.
 The sponsors are invited to meet and mingle with the artists and then pluck their piece of art off of the gallery wall to bring to its new home!
 It is a really fun way to close out the event and see how the final pieces of art turned out.

 For more collaborative art ideas, don’t miss:

-- Tissue paper art (My 2nd Art of Giving)
+- Tissue paper art (2nd Art of Giving)

 - 12 Collaborative art projects (All of the pieces from the 1st Art of Giving)